LNG supply for Asia – fighting the Hydra

 The International Energy Administration (IEA) has painted a rosy picture in its 2012 World Energy Outlook.
 Unconventional oil and gas have again delayed peak oil to Lala-land and will save the planet from all its energy ills.
 Or just about.

 Spotlight on Asia and LNG.
 The region is the Holy Grail for LNG sellers.
-That means that anyone who produces (or wants to produce) LNG takes aim on the phantasm-astic premium prices the region seems to promise.
+That means that anyone who produces (or wants to produce) LNG aims at the phantasm-astic premium prices the region seems to promise.

 Reality check: Asian buyers enjoy buying super expensive LNG about as much as anyone enjoys a good old colonoscopy.